Wineries of the Kootenay Region

 |

-Bob Johnston and Petra Flaa from Calgary spent numerous vacations
+Bob Johnson and Petra Flaa from Calgary spent numerous vacations

 in the valley before purchasing a Cherry farm.
 They soon discovered that wines